Huhne asks Ofgem to report on longer term gas security

 In the short term, gas supplies are relatively secure and the wholesale gas market in Britain has a strong track record in attracting significant private investment.
 More than £10 billion has been invested in new gas importation facilities over the past 10 years.
 But as Britain’s indigenous gas supplies decline and dependency on gas imports increases, consumers will increasingly be exposed to the global gas market for their gas supplies.

-Chris Huhne, Energy Secretary, said:
+The Rt Hon Chris Huhne MP, Energy Secretary, said:

 “As our old coal and nuclear power stations shut down, gas can provide flexible and reliable backup electricity to complement the next generation of renewable and nuclear energy.
 Our analysis shows that it is likely to remain significant beyond 2030 – particularly with commercial carbon capture and storage.